Rheisen/xavier-config/README.md

 ### Step Three: Clone this Repository

+- Configure git if git is not already configured.
 - Git clone this repository inside the root directory.
 - Hide the repository (optional, recommended): `mv xavier-config .xavier-config`
 - Open the repository with finder: `cd ~/.xavier-config; open .`